jeamy/asciisky/doc/postgresql.md

 ## Migration from Pickle Cache

-The system includes functionality to migrate data from the legacy pickle cache files to the SQLite database:
+The system includes functionality to migrate data from the legacy pickle cache files to the PostgreSQL database:

 1. Asteroid DataFrame migration from `cache/asteroids_dataframe.pkl`
 2. Position cache migration from `cache/asteroids/*` structure (planned)